technomancer-101/docker-CrushFTP/README.md

 | `8080` | TCP | Yes | HTTP Port | `8080:8080`|
 | `9090` | TCP | Yes | HTTP Alt Port | `9090:9090`|

+### If you wish to run certain protocols on different ports you will need to change these to match the CrushFTP config

 ## Environment Variables
 | Variable               | Description               | Default      |
 |:-----------------------|:--------------------------|:-------------|